Night vision: Biological night vision

 All photoreceptor cells in the vertebrate eye contain molecules of photoreceptor protein which is a combination of the protein photopsin in color vision cells, rhodopsin in night vision cells, and retinal (a small photoreceptor molecule).
 Retinal undergoes an irreversible change in shape when it absorbs light; this change causes an alteration in the shape of the protein which surrounds the retinal, and that alteration then induces the physiological process which results in vision.

 The retinal must diffuse from the vision cell, out of the eye, and circulate via the blood to the liver where it is regenerated.
 In bright light conditions, most of the retinal is not in the photoreceptors, but is outside of the eye.
 It takes about 45 minutes of dark for all of the photoreceptor proteins to be recharged with active retinal, but most of the night vision adaptation occurs within the first five minutes in the dark.
 Adaptation results in maximum sensitivity to light.
 In dark conditions only the rod cells have enough sensitivity to respond and to trigger vision.

 Rhodopsin in the human rods is insensitive to the longer red wavelengths, so traditionally many people use red light to help preserve night vision.
 Red light only slowly depletes the rhodopsin stores in the rods, and instead is viewed by the red sensitive cone cells.

 Another theory posits that since stars typically emit light with shorter wavelengths, the light from stars will be in the blue-green color spectrum.
 Therefore, using red light to navigate would not desensitize the receptors used to detect star light.

-Using red light for night vision is less effective for people with red–green color blindness, due to their insensitivity to red light.